rolyat1089/Interview_Platform/README.md

-# Scaler Interview Platform
+# Interview Platform
-Scaler Interview Platform for internship
+Interview Platform for internship

 ## Tech Stack Used: